Lizdefinity/demo-project-gulp/README.md

 * Concatenate the JS files
 * Uglify the JS files
 * Move CSS, JS, HTML files to the `/dist` folder
+* Watch and browser sync dist folder
+* Minify images
+* Move CSS, JS, HTML files to the `/prod` folder in a zip file